aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-wan-configuration.md

           # Enable / Disable IPsec over HA path-group when HA is enabled.
           ipsec: <bool; default=True>

+          # Indicates the WAN HA interfaces selection mode.
+          # By default uplink interfaces in VRF default are used.
+          mode: <str; "uplinks" | "custom"; default="uplinks">

+        # PREVIEW: This key is currently not supported
+        #
+        # Local WAN HA interfaces
+        # Each list item supports range syntax that can be expanded into a list of interfaces.
+        wan_ha_interfaces:
+          - <str>

+        # PREVIEW: This key is currently not supported
+        #
+        # IP address pool used for WAN HA connectivity.
+IP is derived from the node id.
+        wan_ha_ipv4_pool: <str>

         # PREVIEW: This key is currently not supported
         #